fc7/hockey-timekeeper-app/README.md

 The primary goal of this app is to serve as an _emergency tool_ for timekeepers during a hockey game, in case of a technical failure of the venue's default timekeeping device.

 Should this ever happen, you can quickly set the score and the timer (by separately entering the minutes and seconds on the main clock display) to reflect the current state of the running game.
 Each active penalty can also be entered and the remaining time can be manually set to its actual value.
-As soon as this is finalized, the timer can be started by pressing the space bar.
+As soon as this is done, the timer can be started by pressing the space bar or the "Start" button.

 ## License